 The award of a Scholarship is made solely on the basis of academic performance in tests and an interview taken at the age of 11.
 Awards are for the duration of the candidate’s time at Belmont and for the 5 years at Mill Hill School, provided that progress and conduct remain satisfactory.

 Academic Scholarships, worth normally up to 10% of the tuition fees, will be awarded on academic merit shown in the entrance examinations and any subsequent interviews.
-There is no financial means test in connection with the award of Scholarships, although awards may be increased by the addition of a means tested bursary.
+There is no financial means test in connection with the award of Scholarships, although awards may be increased by the addition of a means-tested bursary.
 Scholarships are tenable for 2 years at Belmont and continue for 5 years at Mill Hill, our senior school.
 All pupils registered for Year 7 entry (internal and external candidates) will automatically be considered eligible for an Academic Scholarship.
 The pupils gaining the top marks (numbers vary from year to year) will be asked back to attend an additional interview.

 Music Scholarships are available at Belmont School.
 For more detailed information on deciding whether to make an application, please consult the Music scholarships page.
 Testing is not based solely on current graded achievement; candidates are auditioned individually and ascertaining potential is an important element of the audition process.
 Scholarships would normally result in an award up to a maximum of 10% of the fee and/or musical tuition being paid for by the school in a specified number of disciplines.
-Applications should be made on the appropriate form.
-For further details and an application form, please contact the Head of Admissions.

 Sports Scholarships are available at Belmont from Year 7.
 Awards are not made solely to those with a current sporting ability but also to those with significant athletic potential and high standard of performance in at least one sport.
 Candidates are assessed individually and as a group involving a variety of measures.
+Further information on Sports Scholarships offered at Belmont can be be accessed HERE.

 The award of a bursary by the Mill Hill School Foundation is subject to the financial resources available at the time.
 Applicants will be asked to demonstrate financial need by completing a Statement of Financial Circumstances and awards can be up to 100% of the fee.